GoogTech/fileGo/README.md

 > ./fileGo
 ```

-Then the browser will be opend auto and jump to the link : *https://localhost:8080* if you run it successfully .
+Then the browser will be opened auto and jump to the link : *https://localhost:8080* if run it successfully .

 ## Permission( `by session` )